piyushpatel2005/fullstack-exploration/notes/javascript/functions/index.md

 ### Function as a Parameter

 You can also pass a function as a parameter to another function.
+This is also widely used in higher-order functions like `map`, `filter`, and `reduce`.
+These functions take another function as a parameter and apply that function to each element of an array.
+You will learn about these higher-order functions in the upcoming tutorials.

 ```javascript
 function calculate(a, b, operation) {